 Is spinach artichoke dip vegan?

-No, an authentic hot spinach dip contains dairy such as mozzarella, sour cream and cream cheese.
-So it’s not vegan friendly and you need to twek the original reciep to create your own vegan spinach artichoke dip recipe.
+A classic hot spinach dip contains dairy such as mozzarella, sour cream, or cream cheese.
+So it’s not vegan-friendly, and you need to tweak the original recipe to create your own vegan spinach artichoke dip recipe.

-It’s actually pretty easy to make an healthy spinach artichoke dip vegan friendly!
-All you need are a combination of few simple and wholesome ingredients to create a smooth and hot cheesy dip without dairy.
+It’s actually pretty easy to make a healthy spinach artichoke dip vegan-friendly!
+All you need are a combination of a few simple and wholesome ingredients to create a smooth and hot cheesy dip without dairy.
 Let’s see what you need!

-To make a vegan spinach dip you need the ingredients below.
-Read well to see my options, if you can’t find some of the ingredients, I’ve included some possible swaps.
+To make a vegan spinach dip, you need the ingredients below.
+If you can’t find some of the ingredients, I’ve included some possible swaps.

-- Spinach – I love to use fresh spinach in this recipe but frozen spinach work perfectly too.
-You don’t need to thaw your frozen spinach before using in this recipe
+- Spinach – I love to use fresh spinach in this recipe, but frozen spinach works perfectly as well.
+You don’t need to thaw your frozen spinach before using it in this recipe.

-- Artichoke hearts – store bought canned artichoke hearts are ready to use.
-I love the ones marinated in olive oil but plain are great too
+- Artichoke hearts – store-bought canned artichoke hearts are easy to use.
+I love the ones marinated in olive oil, but plain ones are great too.

-- Arrowroot flour or tapioca flour or corn starch – all of these starchy flours create a cheesy texture and a vegan gluten free spinach artichoke dip
+- Arrowroot flour, tapioca flour, or corn starch – all of these starchy flours create a cheesy texture and a vegan, gluten-free spinach artichoke dip.

 - Vegetable broth